timebertt/kubernetes-controller-sharding/docs/evaluation.md

 In the cluster itself, kyverno policies are used for scheduling the sharder and webhosting-operator to the dedicated `sharding` worker pool and experiment to the dedicated `experiment` worker pool.
 This makes sure that these components run on machines isolated from other system components and don't content for compute resources during load tests.

-Furthermore, kyverno policies are added to the control plane to ensure a static size of etcd, kube-apiserver, and kube-controller-manager (requests=limits for guaranteed resources, disable vertical autoscaling, 4 replicas of kube-apiserver to disable horizontal autoscaling) and schedule them to a dedicated worker pool using a non-overcommit flavor with more CPU cores per machine.
+Furthermore, kyverno policies are added to the control plane to ensure a static size of etcd, kube-apiserver, and kube-controller-manager (requests=limits for guaranteed resources, disable vertical autoscaling, 4 replicas of kube-apiserver and disable horizontal autoscaling).
 This is done to make load test experiments more stable and their results more reproducible.

 ## Measurements